-Other income, including the hire of facilities, is recognised in the period in which it is receivable and to the extent the goods have been provided or on completion of the service.
+Other income, including the hire of facilities, is recognised in the period it is receivable and to the extent the academy has provided the goods or services.

 1.4 Expenditure

 Expenditure is recognised once there is a legal or constructive obligation to transfer economic benefit to a third party, it is probable that a transfer of economic benefits will be required in settlement and the amount of the obligation can be measured reliably.
 Expenditure is classified by activity.
 The costs of each activity are made up of the total of direct costs and shared costs, including support costs involved in undertaking each activity.
 Direct costs attributable to a single activity are allocated directly to that activity.
 Shared costs which contribute to more than one activity and support costs which are not attributable to a single activity are apportioned between those activities on a basis consistent with the use of resources.
 Central staff costs are allocated on the basis of time spent, and depreciation charges allocated on the portion of the asset's use.